 There are several programs in Arizona that offer financial incentives, loans, rebates, and discounts to businesses and residents who become energy efficient.
 They offer free or low-cost energy audits and help you implement energy efficient technology.
 Some even offer grants and loans to help you make energy efficiency upgrades.
 Energy savings can be even larger if you use renewable energy as part of your HVAC system.

 You can find a full list of these programs at the Arizona page in the Database of State Incentives for Renewables & Efficiency.
 They also list federal programs.

 Higher Initial Cost with Future Cost Savings

 If you determine that a multi VRF system may be appropriate for your building, you should know that the initial cost to install a VRF system will be higher than installing a traditional HVAC system.
 This is mainly due to the complexity of the system.
 These are complex refrigeration systems that can have thousands of feet of pipe, and hundreds of joints.
 Quality installation is a must.

 But remember that figure from the GSA.
 In some cases, you could see an immediate savings of 34% on your total energy costs.
 You will of course have to run the numbers to see if a multi VRF system makes sense for your location.

 Contact Us for HVAC Service in Las Vegas NV

 Get a FREE Quote on a Multi VRF System

 If you’re replacing your HVAC system or have a new construction project, and you’re interested in energy efficiency, a multi VRF system may be a good fit.
 Call Ambient Edge at (888) 628-5890 to set up a consultation.
-A site visit may be required.
+The HVAC technicians from our home energy audit company may need to schedule a site visit.
 Once we know the size and scope of your project, we’ll be able to provide you with an accurate quote.